 Paul Hardin Kapp is Associate Professor of Architecture; he teaches historic preservation in architecture at Illinois for the past eleven years.
 He teaches the following courses: ARCH 574-Historic Preservation Design Studio; ARCH 419-Historic Building Preservation; ARCH 518-Conservation of Building Materials; and ARCH 519-Recording Historic Buildings.
 His students have placed twice in the Charles E. Peterson Prize for Measured Drawings for the Historic American Buildings Survey and they have placed twice in the Students for Classical Architecture Competition.
-He is the Associate Director of the Collaborative for Cultural Heritage Management and Policy at the University of Illinois at Urbana-Champaign.
-He is a Recognized Lecturer in the Ironbridge International Institute for Cultural Heritage at the University of Birmingham, UK.
+He is the Associate Director of the Collaborative for Cultural Heritage Management and Policy at the University of Illinois at Urbana-Champaign and he is a Recognized Lecturer in the Ironbridge International Institute for Cultural Heritage at the University of Birmingham, UK.
 Prior to his tenure at Illinois, he was a Lecturer in the Department of City and Regional Planning at the University of North Carolina at Chapel Hill, where he was also the University’s historic architect from 2002-2008.
 Professor Kapp is an NEH Fellow, a Fulbright Scholar, a James Marston Fitch Midcareer Fellow, and a Charles E. Peterson Fellow.

 He co-edited with Paul J. Armstrong SynergiCity: Reinventing the Postindustrial City (Urbana, IL: University of Illinois Press, 2012), which won the Historic Preservation Book Award from the Center for Historic Preservation at the University of Mary Washington and was recognized as a Choice Best Academic Book Title in 2013.
 He is the author of The Architecture of William Nichols: Building the Antebellum South in North Carolina, Alabama, and Mississippi (Jackson, MS: University Press of Mississippi, 2015).
-He has published numerous articles in academic journals in the U.S., UK, and in China and has written several book chapters in edited books in the fields of heritage management and historic preservation.
+He has published numerous articles in academic journals in the U.S., UK, and in China and has written several book chapters in edited books that focus on heritage management and historic preservation.